Temporal Vertex Cover with a Sliding Time Window: An almost tight algorithm for SW-TVC

 Let $(G,\lambda)$ be a temporal graph of lifetime $T$, and let $\mathcal{S}$ be a minimum-cardinality \SWTVC\ of $(G,\lambda)$.
 Note that the minimality of $|\mathcal{S}|$ implies that, for every $i=1,2,\ldots,T$, $|\mathcal{S}_i|$ is upper-bounded by the (static) vertex cover number of $G_i$.
-Therefore, in the recursive relation of Lemma~\ref{recursion-dynamic-lem}, it is enough to only consider subsets $X, A_1, A_2, \ldots, A_{\Delta}\subseteq V$ whose cardinalities are bounded by the vertex cover numbers of the corresponding snapshots.
-Thus, for small values of $\Delta$ (say, when $\Delta$ is $O(\log n)$ or $O(\log T)$), Algorithm~\ref{alg:dynam} can be modified to a polynomial time algorithm for the class of always bounded vertex cover number temporal graphs, when $\Delta$.
-Formally, let $k$ be a constant and let $\mathcal{C}_k$ be the class of graphs with the vertex cover number at most $k$.
+Therefore, in the recursive relation of Lemma~\ref{recursion-dynamic-lem}, it is enough to only consider subsets $X, A_1, A_2, \ldots, A_{\Delta}\subseteq V$ which have cardinality upper bounded by the vertex cover number in the corresponding snapshot.
+Thus, whenever $\Delta$ is constant, Algorithm~\ref{alg:dynam} can be modified to become a polynomial-time algorithm for the class of always bounded vertex cover temporal graphs.
+Formally, let $k$ be a constant and let $\mathcal{C}_k$ be the class of graphs having vertex cover number at most $k$.
 The next theorem follows now from the analysis of Theorem~\ref{dynamic-algorithm-thm}.

 \begin{theorem} \textsc{SW-TVC} on always $\mathcal{C}_k$ temporal graphs can be solved in $O(T\Delta (n+m)\cdot n^{k(\Delta+1)})$ time. \end{theorem}